 Her latest novel appeared in Spanish as Las niñas del naranjel and reached English readers as We Are Green and Trembling, in a translation by the American poet Robin Myers.
 It has become her most celebrated work internationally.

 In the United States it won the National Book Award for translated literature, one of the country’s most prestigious honours.
-It then earned a place on the longlist for this year’s International Booker Prize, the leading award for fiction in translation.
+It won the United States National Book Award for translated literature, one of the country’s most prestigious honours.

 The judges described a book that is playful and devastating at once, a queer and surreal reworking of a colonial story that still finds glimmers of hope.
 It draws on the real figure of a seventeenth-century traveller in the depths of the South American jungle.